-The Special Operations Section is a support services section assigned to the Uniform Division and is made up of the following 11 specialized units under the command of Major J.T.
-Strickland.
+The Special Operations Section is a support services section assigned to the Uniform Division and is made up of the following 11 specialized units:

 The Gwinnett County Police SWAT provides a highly trained and skilled tactical team as a resource for the county in handling critical incidents in order to reduce the risk of injury or loss of life to citizens, police officers, and suspects.
 Currently the Gwinnett County Police SWAT Team is a collateral team (part time) with most members being assigned to other full time duties within the Police Department when not on SWAT calls or in training.

 The Hazardous Device Unit (HDU) is the bomb squad for the department.
 The unit responds to suspicious packages and explosive devices.